lipemat/advanced-sidebar-menu/readme.txt

 Keeps the menu clean and usable.
 Only related items display so you don't have to worry about keeping a custom menu up to date or displaying links to items that don't belong.

-<strong>Check out <a href="https://matlipe.com/product/advanced-sidebar-menu-pro/">Advanced Sidebar Menu Pro</a> for more features including priority support, the ability to customize the look and feel, custom text for your links, excluding of pages, category link ordering, accordions, custom post types, and so much more!</strong>
+<strong>Check out <a href="https://matlipe.com/product/advanced-sidebar-menu-pro/">Advanced Sidebar Menu Pro</a> for more features including priority support, the ability to customize the look and feel, custom text for your links, excluding of pages, category link ordering, accordions, custom post types, custom taxonomies, and so much more!</strong>

 <blockquote><a href="https://matlipe.com/product/advanced-sidebar-menu-pro/" target="_blank">Pro version 3.0.0</a> just dropped with lots of great new stuff!</blockquote>

+<h4>Features</h4>
+* Page and Category widgets
+* Option to display or not display the highest level parent page or category
+* Option to display the menu when there is only the highest level parent
+* Ability to order pages by (date, title, page order)
+* Exclude pages or categories by entering a comma separated list of ids
+* Option to always display child pages or categories
+* Option to select the levels of pages or categories to display when always display child is used
+* Option to display or not display categories on single posts
+* Ability to display each single post's category in a new widget or in same list

 <h4>Page Widget Options</h4>
 * Add a title to the widget
-* Include the highest level parent page
+* Display highest level parent page
-* Include the highest level parent page even with no Children
+* Display menu when there is only the parent page
-* Order Pages By (date, title, page order)
+* Order pages by (date, title, page order)
 * Use built in styling (very plain styling, for more advanced styling <a href="https://matlipe.com/product/advanced-sidebar-menu-pro/" target="_blank">Go Pro!</a>)
 * Exclude pages
 * Always display child Pages